Puccinia horiana: Economic importance

 Due to the popularity of chrysanthemums as an ornamental flower, there has been a large effort in preventing spread of CWR.
 In the United States, Phytosanitary Quarantine against CWR have been established.
 This means that all imports of known and/or suspected hosts of P. horiana must be inspected upon entering the country.
 If CWR is detected through various methods of detection, the plants are immediately eradicated.
 While eradication prevents significant economic loss if the pathogen were to become established, U.S. growers who receive infected plants suffer substantial losses.
 From 1990 - 1999, CWR was present in California from plants imported from Asia and Mexico.
 The average cost of eradication ranged from $5,000 - $7,000 per site, depending on size of lot and success of first eradication attempt.
 The costs of eradication in 2014 were estimated to be $788 - $11,000 respectively.
-Direct and indirect financial losses from CWR infestations in the U.S. from 1992 - 1997 were estimated to be $2 million dollars.
+Direct and indirect financial losses from CWR infestations in the U.S. from 1992 - 1997 were estimated to be $2 million.
 Establishment of CWR may have devastating consequences, it has been shown that Turkey and Poland experience anywhere from 80% to 100% crop loss, which is significant as they are the top producers of Chrysanthemums.